lana-k/sqliteviz/Graph.md

 There are the following settings in `Style` > `Nodes` panel:

 - Label - a field containing a node label.
-Note that if the graph has too many nodes, some labels can be visible only at a certain zoom level.
+Note that if the graph has too many nodes or the node size is too small, some labels can be visible only at a certain zoom level.
 - Label Color - a color of node labels
 - Size - set a node size.
 There are 3 modes of node sizing: constant, variable and calculated.